mayank-96/unique-portfolio-cloud/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## Technologies Used

-This project is built with .
+This portfolio website is built with modern web technologies:

-- Vite
+- Vite - for fast development and building
-- TypeScript
+- TypeScript - for type safety
-- React
+- React - for UI components
+- Framer Motion - for smooth animations
-- shadcn-ui
+- shadcn-ui - for UI components
-- Tailwind CSS
+- Tailwind CSS - for styling
+- Radix UI - for accessible components

+## Deployment

-## How can I deploy this project?
+You can deploy this project to any static hosting service:

-Simply open [Lovable](https://lovable.dev/projects/6f29f76f-953a-4fed-8668-02b924171e3b) and click on Share -> Publish.
+- Vercel
+- Netlify
+- GitHub Pages
+- AWS Amplify
+- Firebase Hosting

+## Using a Custom Domain

+To use a custom domain, you'll need to:

+1. Register your domain with a domain registrar (like Namecheap, GoDaddy, etc.)
-## I want to use a custom domain - is that possible?
+2. Configure your deployment platform to use your custom domain

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+3. Update your DNS settings according to your hosting provider's instructions

+## Features

+- Responsive design that works on all device sizes
+- Dark/light mode toggle
+- Interactive UI elements and animations
+- Project showcase section
+- Experience timeline
+- Skills display
+- Contact form
+- Blog section
+- Achievements section